Tags

 I rarely go to industry shows and expositions these days, because I know most of them are mostly bullshit events where ‘industry experts’ are hired to show up and pimp this, that or the other fad, product or service.

 The funny thing with a lot of these industry experts is that they are as bad as talking heads on the cheap channels.
-If you listen to most of these guys, their knowledge of what they are talking about is at best shallow and not so broad.
+If you listen to most of these guys, their knowledge of what they are talking about is, at best, shallow and not so broad.

 For as professional as a dog and pony show may be, it’s still just a dog and pony show.